Fury Warrior DPS Easy Mode — Dragonflight 10.2

 Fury has an early emphasis on Haste, quickly transitioning to Mastery and

-Critical Strike after a moderate amount has been acquired.
+Versatility after a good amount has been acquired.
 Haste is still

 useful due to increasing autoattack speed and reducing the time between